 Grant Stevens is an Australian artist based in Sydney.
-Working predominantly with moving image, as well as photography, sculpture and installation, his art practice explores how the verbal and non-verbal languages of popular screen culture interface with contemporary subjectivity.
-He has exhibited widely in Australia and internationally, and held numerous solo exhibitions in Australia, New Zealand, Italy, and the United States.
-His work has also been exhibited in many group shows at publicly funded museums and contemporary art spaces, nationally and internationally.
-In 2007, Stevens received his PhD from the Queensland University of Technology, and has subsequently held a number of academic positions.
+Working predominantly with moving image, photography, and installation, his art practice explores the intersections of emerging digital technologies, wellness culture, and experiences of selfhood.
+He has exhibited widely in Australia and internationally, and held numerous solo exhibitions in Australia, New Zealand, Europe, and the United States.
+His work has also been curated into many group exhibitions at publicly funded museums and contemporary art spaces, nationally and internationally.
+In 2007, Stevens received his PhD from the Queensland University of Technology and has subsequently held a number of academic positions.
 He is currently Deputy Head of School (Art) at UNSW Art & Design, and his work is represented by Sullivan + Strumpf, Sydney, and Starkwhite, Auckland.

 Hurrell, John.
 2018.
 “When Artifice Creates Nature”, Eyecontact.
 28 September, 2018.